SeaBa55/weather-dashboard/README.md

 Add functionality to 5-day forcast so that user can get a closer look at the weather for a particular day in the future by clicking on the respective display card.

-Add call-back function that updates weather every hour
+Add call-back function that updates weather every hour, and displays last update timestamp

-Have every new instance of recent cities, call the main api to refresh weather info for that city.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.